On the Approximation Ratio of the $k$-Opt and Lin-Kernighan Algorithm: Lower Bound for Metric TSP

 \begin{proof} Given an instance $I$ we can increase the number of vertices of $I$ without decreasing the approximation ratio by constructing an instance $I'$ as follows: Make a copy $v'$ of an arbitrary vertex $v$ and set the costs $c(v,v'):=0$, $c(v',w):=c(v,w) \quad \forall w\neq v$.
 It is easy to see that $I'$ still satisfies the triangle inequality.
 To prove that the approximation ratio does not decrease we need to show that the optimal tour of $I$ is at least as long as that of $I'$ and the longest $k$-optimal tour of $I'$ is at least as long as that of $I$.
 To show this, observe that we can transform a tour of $I$ to a tour of $I'$ by visiting $v'$ directly after visiting $v$ and leaving the order of the other vertices unchanged.
 The transformed tour has the same cost as the old tour.
 Given the optimal tour of $I$, the above transformation gives us a tour of $I'$ with the same cost.
 Thus, the optimal tour of $I$ is at least as long as that of $I'$.

 Let $T$ be a $k$-optimal tour of $I$.
 It remains to show that the transformed tour $T'$ is still $k$-optimal.
-Assume that there is an improving $k$-move, apply it on $T'$ to get $T'_2$.
-If the edge $\{v,v'\}$ is contained in $T'_2$, we can contract the vertices $v$ and $v'$ and deleting the self-loop at $v$ to get a shorter tour of $I$ than $T$.
-Observe that this tour arises by performing the same $k$-move on $T$, contradicting the $k$-optimality of $T$.
+Assume that there is an improving $k$-move; apply it on $T'$ to get $T'_2$.
+If the edge $\{v,v'\}$ is contained in $T'_2$, we can contract the vertices $v$ and $v'$ and delete the self-loop at $v$ to get a shorter tour of $I$ than $T$.
+Observe that this tour arises by performing the same $k$-move to $T$, contradicting the $k$-optimality of $T$.
 So assume that $\{v,v'\}$ is not contained in $T'_2$.
 When we contract the vertices $v$ and $v'$ from $T'_2$ we get a connected Eulerian graph $T_2$, where the degree of $v$ is four and the degree of every other vertex is two.
 Hence, $I$ contains at least two vertices.
 Now, start at an arbitrary vertex other than $v$ and traverse the graph on a Eulerian walk.
-Let $\{a_1,v\}, \{v,a_2\}, \{b_1,v\}, \{v,b_2\}$ be the order the edges incident to $v$ are traversed.
-Since there are exactly two edges incident to $v$ in $T$, $T$ contains either at most one edge in $\{a_1,v\}, \{v,a_2\}$ or $\{b_1,v\}, \{v,b_2\}$.
+Let $\{a_1,v\}, \{v,a_2\}, \{b_1,v\}, \{v,b_2\}$ be the order in which the edges incident to $v$ are traversed (Figure~\ref{tour transformation before fig}).
+Since there are exactly two edges incident to $v$ in $T$, $T$ contains at most one edge in either $\{a_1,v\}, \{v,a_2\}$ or $\{b_1,v\}, \{v,b_2\}$.
 W.l.o.g.\ let $T$ contain at most one edge of $\{a_1,v\}$ and $\{v,a_2\}$.
 We get a tour of $I$ with less or equal length than $T$ by shortcutting $\{a_1,v\}$ and $\{v,a_2\}$ to $\{a_1,a_2\}$ in $T_2$.
-To obtain this tour from $T$, we deleted and add the same edges as the improving $k$-move for $T'$ except: Instead of deleting $\{v,v'\}$ we delete the edges $T\cap\{\{a_1,v\}, \{v,a_2\}\}$, which is at most one edge.
-Instead of adding $\{\{a_1,v\}, \{v,a_2\}\} \backslash T$, which is at least one edge, we add the edge $\{a_1,a_2\}$.
+To obtain this tour from $T$, take the improving $k$-move for $T'$ and replace all occurrences of $v'$ in its edges by $v$.
+Additionally, introduce two more modifications: First, instead of deleting the self loop $\{v,v\}$ we delete $T\cap\{\{a_1,v\}, \{v,a_2\}\}$, which comprises at most one edge.
+Second, instead of adding $\{\{a_1,v\}, \{v,a_2\}\} \backslash T$, which comprises at least one edge, we add $\{a_1,a_2\}$ (Figure~\ref{tour transformation after fig}).
 Hence, this tour arises from $T$ by performing a $k$-move, again contradicting the $k$-optimality of $T$.
 Therefore, the longest $k$-optimal tour of $I'$ is at least as long as that of $I$. \end{proof}

 \begin{lemma} For every graph $G$ there exists a Eulerian subgraph $G'$ such that $\frac{\lvert E(G') \rvert}{\lvert V(G') \rvert }\geq \frac{\lvert E(G)\rvert +1}{\lvert V(G) \rvert}-1$. \end{lemma}